Download our 2021 Spring Softball Rule Book

 - There must be a minimum of 8 players to start a game, with no maximum.

-- If the team only has 2 females, the game can continue under these conditions:
+- If the team only has 2 women, the game can continue under these conditions:

-- Defensive Lineup: 6+ Males, 2 Females, Male as Catcher
+- Defensive Lineup: 6+ Males, 2 Women, Any player as Catcher

-- If the team has 3+ females, the game can be played, as normal.
+- If the team has 3+ women, the game can be played, as normal.

 - A maximum of 10 defensive players are permitted on the field at any time.

-- There can be no more than 4 men batting in a row regardless of the bottom and the top of the order.
+- There can be no more than 4 men batting in a row, including from the bottom to the top of the order.

 - For example, if a team has 12 men and 4 women and is batting the whole team, the order cannot be as follows: